- Name: Dana Sterling

 Review by Showapop

-When Matchbox decided to produce their own figures and accessories for Harmony Gold’s Robotech series in 1986 little did they know that many of their releases would be ill conceived for hardcore Macross/Mospeada/Southern Cross collectors.
-Lack of proper knowledge and art design led to nearly an entire line of action figures and accessories that was misguided but at best accidently releasing items that filled a void that the original Japanese market never marketed.
+When Matchbox decided to produce their own figures and accessories for Harmony Gold’s Robotech series in 1986 little did they know that many of their releases would be ill-conceived for hardcore Macross/Mospeada/Southern Cross collectors.
+Lack of proper knowledge and art design led to nearly an entire line of action figures and accessories that was misguided but at best accidentally releasing items that filled a void that the original Japanese market never marketed.

 Take for instance Super Dimension Cavalry Southern Cross an Anime that was originally canceled after only 23 episodes in 1984.
 If you are a Southern Cross/ Robotech Masters fan you are only too aware of the lack of items released in Japan, especially toys.
 I personally built nearly all the 1/12 kits of the various armor character kits of Southern Cross and besides a kit of the Hover Bike and Sol Bioroid no other items were manufactured.
 That includes the main vehicle of the Series: the Spartas/ Veritech Hover Tank and Auroran.
 But when it came to actual toys, no manufacturer picked up the mantle for any of the properties from Southern Cross in Japan.